ERP implementation plan (ERP implementation process guide)

 Should I hire an ERP implementation consultant?

 Short answer: yes, if you don’t have the expertise in-house and you can afford it.
-An experienced implementation consultant will have seen it all before, and can circumnavigate problems before they arise.
+An experienced ERP consultant will have seen it all before, and can circumnavigate problems before they arise.

 It is possible to implement successfully without one though - don’t despair if your budget can’t stretch to it, or your accounts department are notoriously tight-fisted.